 Lithium is known as the “prime matter.”
 It is a soft, silvery white alkali and the lightest and least dense solid element.
 Lithium is one of three elements formed during the Big Bang.
 It is said there should be 3 times as much Lithium in the universe than there is and no one knows what happened to the rest of it.
 Lithium has many uses, such as in aircraft manufacture, batteries, optics and air purification.
 It is even used in mental health as a treatment for bipolar disorder.
 Where would we be without it?

-Rare earth elements can help build a rocket ship to space or an atomic bomb to destroy the world.
+Rare earth elements and other metals can help build a rocket ship to space or an atomic bomb to destroy the world.

 In 1939, Otto Hahn, Lise Meitner, and Fritz Strassmann discovered nuclear fission of uranium, identifying rare earth elements in fission products leading to the invention of the atomic bomb.
 The United States built an atomic bomb, known as the Manhattan Project, thanks to the expertise of rare earth chemist, Frank Spedding.
 In the process of purifying the uranium, rare earths needed to be separated and removed.
 Out of this grew the Ames Laboratory at Iowa State University, now the U.S. government’s premier rare earth elements research facility.